Constantin-Petrescu/about_costin/content/authors/admin/_index.md

 ---

-Highly motivated researcher in program analysis, machine learning, and information security.
-I recently submitted my PhD thesis on Dual-channel Program Analysis.
-Used the code and natural language relationship to predict multiple tokens for code completion, vet type conversions, and check the test suite efficacy.
-I am now looking at research scientist/software engineer roles to apply my expertise and contribute to innovative companies.
+Highly motivated researcher and engineer with expertise in machine learning, program analysis, and information security.
+I completed a PhD in Dual-channel Program Analysis, leveraging the relationship between code and natural language to enhance code completion, vet type conversions, and assess test suite efficacy.
+Currently, I am working as an AI/ML Engineer at Hurdle, where I develop innovative AI solutions to address health challenges, including the early detection of diseases.